Traditional. Enduring. HISTORY.

 We now have 76-acres of trust land in Tahlequah that is home to our community services buildings, a childcare center, a museum, a wellness center, an elder center and our stomp grounds.

-Land in trust assures our tribal members that we will have unrestricted lands to develop as we wish for the many generations that follow us.
+Land in trust assures our tribal members that we will have unrestricted lands to develop as we wish for the many generations of Keetoowahs still to come.